-- Brooklands Recreation Area and adjoining allotments; - Land east of Upper Brighton Road (see Allocation A15). - 3.52 These areas are open and either undeveloped or a managed landscape for recreational use.
+- Brooklands Recreation Area and adjoining allotments; - Land east of Upper Brighton Road (see Allocation A14). - 3.52 These areas are open and either undeveloped or a managed landscape for recreational use.
 They create a sense of travelling between urban areas and form a critically important component of Worthing's landscape setting.
 The designation of these areas as 'gaps' has been informed by the Council's evidence base (particularly the Landscape & Ecology Study) and supported by a high proportion of respondents at each consultation stage.

-The associated Topic Paper provides detailed information of the history of the gaps and how they have previously been protected through planning policy. - 3.53 Neighbouring authorities have similarly sought to protect these gaps.
+The associated Topic Paper provides detailed information of the history of the gaps and how they have previously been protected through planning policy.

+3.53 Neighbouring authorities have similarly sought to protect these gaps.
 The western gaps are contiguous with gaps in Arun district which will be protected through Policy SD SP3 'Gaps Between Settlements' of the Arun Local Plan (2018).
+It is relevant to note that, of the sites assessed within Arun to support the development of their Local Plan the Goring-Ferring gap was shown as being the most sensitive in nature.
 The eastern gaps are contiguous with gaps in Adur district which are protected through Policy 14: Local Green Gaps of the Adur Local Plan (2017).
 At the sub-regional level the Coastal West Sussex & Greater Brighton Local Strategic Statement (LSS2) includes a strategic objective to protect and enhance the character and distinctiveness of individual settlements.
 Therefore, Worthing's approach to protecting these areas is part of a strategic approach shared with adjoining authorities that are concerned to address the same issues of preventing settlement coalescence and protecting settlement identity.